Assistant Professor of Law

 “Luxury Brands and Cultural Diversity: The Role of Trademark Law,” in Protecting and Promoting Diversity with Intellectual Property Law (Irene Calboli and Srividhya Ragavan eds., Cambridge University Press, forthcoming 2014)

-"The Ethical Responsibilities of Luxury Companies and Consumers," in The Luxury Economy and Intellectual Property: Critical Reflections (Oxford University Press, forthcoming 2014)
+“The Ethical Responsibilities of Luxury Companies and Consumers,” in The Luxury Economy and Intellectual Property: Critical Reflections (Barton Beebe et al. eds.
+Oxford University Press, forthcoming 2014)

 “Andy Warhol in Love with Louis Vuitton: Is Luxury Pop Art Possible?” (work in progress)

-“Living Together in One Civilized World: Why Luxury Companies and Consumers Owe Ethical Responsibilities to the Poor,” 46 UC Davis Law Review (forthcoming fall 2013)
+“Living Together in One Civilized World: How Luxury Companies and Consumers Can Fulfill Their Ethical Responsibilities to the Poor,” 46 UC Davis Law Review (forthcoming fall 2013)

 “Can Louis Vuitton Dance with HiPhone?
 Rethinking the Idea of Social Justice in Intellectual Property Law,” 15 University of Pennsylvania Journal of Law & Social Change 387 (2012) [Download]